zkkv/ScriptGUI/README.md

 - Graphical interface is made with JavaFX.
 - Scripts are run using JavaX package.
 - Application currently allows to use Kotlin as a scripting language but other languages can be added easily later on.
-- ScriptGUI allows to click on the errors to get to the place in source code where they appear.
+- Users can click on errors to get to the place in the script source code where they appear.
 - Keywords of the scripting language are highlighted in the editor pane.
-- Script can be aborted at any time.
+- Execution of a script can be stopped at any time.
 - The result of the execution is shown in the output pane in real time.

 ## How to Build